BSchlosser7/AI-Legal-Case-Summarizer/README.md

 ## Techniques Used

 - [ ] Technique 1: Retrieval Augmented Generation (RAG)
+    * RAG combines document retrieval with generative AI to provide accurate, context-grounded answers.
+Instead of relying on the model’s memory alone, it searches your case repository, pulls the most relevant excerpts, and uses them to generate precise legal responses or long-form summaries.
 - [ ] Technique 2: Supervised Fine Tuning (SFT)
+    * SFT trains a model on curated examples to produce consistent, high-quality outputs in a specific style.
+In this project, the SFT model learns to turn lengthy case explanations into short, structured, attorney-ready summaries for fast review and comparison.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>